 Aside from blurry near vision, presbyopia can cause:

 - Headaches and migraines

 Presbyopia, like any other refractive error, can be corrected by the use of eyeglasses or contact lenses.
 While reading glasses can be moderately helpful, Drs.
-Mendelsohn and Klein strongly recommend progressive lenses, especially for those utilizing digital devices more than 30 minutes per day.
+Mendelsohn, Karli and Klein strongly recommend progressive lenses, especially for those utilizing digital devices more than 30 minutes per day.
 We have a phenomenal track record, working in conjunction with Emerald Eye Optical, of turning progressive lens experiences into delighted patients, thrilled with their newfound quality and range of vision.
 By utilizing reading glasses instead of progressive lenses, one is constantly putting on and removing their readers, exacerbating their presbyopic symptoms and decreasing work productivity.

 A second option when you enter the 40’s and develop prebyopic symptoms is to be fit with multifocal contact lenses.
 Dr. Nathan Klein is a renown contact lens specialist, possessing stellar expertise in multifocal contact lenses.
 Key advantages of multifocal contact lenses are superior distance and near vision, enhanced depth perception, and a full peripheral field of vision.

 The sole disadvantage of multifocal contact lenses is that few contact lens specialists have the knowledge and expertise to successfully provide their patients with access to this superior technology.
 Fortunately, these multifocal contact lenses are an area of tremendous expertise for Nathan Klein, O.D.